The Muar State Railway

 Mr. J. W. Bennett by November 1922

 The railway service was very profitable.
 The main factors that contributed to the profitability were that the trains catered for both passengers and freight, the increase in economic activities and the cessation sea transportation.
 New locomotives arrived from America during WWI.
 In 1915, income for Muar State Railway reached RM 86,701.92 compared to an estimated expenditure of RM 63,216.77.
 With this positive development, His Majesty the Sultan of Johor suggested extending the railway service up to the Batu Pahat river but it was not done due to financial reasons and geographical conditions.
 There was a lot of soft ground along the way; it had to be piled every time the train passed through the area resulting in an increase in expenditure.
 Profitability began to decline when the engine was getting old and increasing costs were being incurred in maintaining the railway and stations.
 With the opening of a road called Jalan Abdul Rahman from Maharani town to Parit Jawa in 1925, the Muar State Railway began to suffer from the increasing competition and ceased its operation in 1929.
-One of the locomotives has been left on display in a local park since that time and there is some doubt that very much of the original locomotive now remains.
-It appears to be one of the American types.

 Above: The locomotive as running in service.